-Following Adam who is the first prophet in Islam and his son Seth, there were 23 further prophets who came in the following order:
+Following Adam, who is the first prophet of Islam, and his son Seth, there were 23 further prophets who came in the following order:

 Hud – Hud lived in ʿĀd and was devoted to Allah (SWT) as the only deity, but at this time, he was alone in his views.
 He tried desperately to get people to listen to him when he said that there was only one God, but the people of ʿĀd refused to listen, instead mocking Hud and Allah’s (SWT) message.
 Eventually, after all the mocking, Allah (SWT) imparted a thunderous storm and destroyed ʿĀd.

-Saleh – Saleh was sent by Allah (SWT) to spread His teachings and preached against the Shirk’s wealth selfishness in Thamud.
+Saleh – Saleh was sent by Allah (SWT) to spread His teachings and preach against the Shirk’s wealth and selfishness in Thamud.
 The people of Thamud refused to believe him until he performed a miracle.
-Allah (SWT) gifted the people of Thamud a she-camel, but the people of Thamud hamstrung the camel and Saleh warned them that as a consequence of their actions and disbelief, Allah (SWT) imparted punishment in the form of an earthquake.
+Allah (SWT) gifted the people of Thamud a she-camel, but the people of Thamud hamstrung the camel, and Saleh warned them that as a consequence of their actions and disbelief, Allah (SWT) imparted punishment in the form of an earthquake.

-Ibrahim – Ibrahim is one of the most highly regarded prophets and it is his devotion to Allah (SWT) that is revered at Qurbani.
+Ibrahim – Ibrahim is one of the most highly regarded prophets, and it is his devotion to Allah (SWT) that is revered at Qurbani, celebrated during the festival of Eid.
+Eid al-Adha 2023 takes place from 28 June to 1 July 2023.
 Ibrahim was commanded by Allah (SWT) to sacrifice the thing he held dearest – his son, Ismail.
-Ibrahim discussed the command with Ismail and it was agreed as an act of obedience to Allah (SWT).
+Ibrahim discussed the command with Ismail, and it was agreed as an act of obedience to Allah (SWT).
 At the very last moment, Allah (SWT) swapped Ismail for a ram and spared his life, revealing the whole thing to be a test.